akaki911/ai-bakhmaro/README.md

 | `SERVICE_JWT_ISSUER` | Gateway | Defaults to `ai-gateway`. | Issuer claim attached to the short-lived service token. | Override only if you customise the gateway identity. |
 | `SERVICE_JWT_SUBJECT` | Gateway | Defaults to `gateway-service`. | Subject claim for the service token. | Only change if you operate multiple trusted edge gateways. |

+### Firebase configuration policy

+> ⚠️ Production deployments must source every `VITE_FIREBASE_*` value from environment variables.
+The repository now ships only placeholder fallbacks to support local scaffolding, and the retired `bakhmaro-cottages` project identifiers are forbidden in production bundles.

 ## Local development servers

 Use [`pnpm`](https://pnpm.io/) from the repository root to start both services in watch mode: